emmajanedrews/base-template/_posts/2018-01-05-will-global-conflict-impact-real-estate-in-2018.md

 {% include youtube.html %}

-Each year, Century Mortgage holds an event to talk about the future of real estate .
+Each year, Century Mortgage holds an event to talk about the future of real estate.
 As it turns out, the next 12 months are looking very good.

 {% include pullquote.html %}